Tokyo 2020: Mirabai Chanu and a single-minded journey to the Olympic Games silver medal

-After achieving what only one other Indian woman before her had done in the history of Indian sport, Saikhom Mirabai Chanu had a few simple wishes.
+After achieving on Saturday what only one other Indian woman before her had done in the history of Olympic Games, Saikhom Mirabai Chanu had a few simple wishes.
 A little celebration.
 A slice of pizza.
 She loves pizza.

 She has hardly been home in the last five years and the mention of her mother lights up her face during an interaction with the media.
 Brighter than the silver medal she has around her neck.